daftlabs/creed/README.md

   - don't commit dependency code (i.e. jquery, bootstrap)
     - use composer or npm or gems or submodules or anything
   - don't roll your own framework
+    - bootstrap for markup and chrome
+    - jquery for javascript
+    - angular for interactions
+    - laravel for php
+    - express for nodejs
+    - rails for ruby
+    - django for python
   - evaluate performance when it becomes a business problem
     - seriously, don't prematurely optimize
       - no really, you aren't going to have a million users day one of launch. if you do, good for you. deal with it then.
+  - globals are bad. mmmm'kay?

 - two people working on a project, especially on the tech side, are infinitely better than one (http://feedfront.com/archives/article006974)
   - make your "bus number" as high as possible (http://en.wikipedia.org/wiki/Bus_factor)